iamalexbrady/iamalexbrady.github.io/docs/_pages/alexbrady_license.md

 copies of the Publication, and to permit persons to whom the Publication is furnished to do so, subject to the following conditions:

-The authors of new the publication are alex brady.
+* The authors of the new publication are alex brady.

-Use and modify at your own risk.
+Use and modify with discretion.

 \- alex brady